 The Bellagio’s famed fountains have a winter twist that is sure to please even the grinchiest of hearts.
 Sing along to seasonal favorites like Santa Baby, Carol of the Bells, and The Most Wonderful Time of the Year, while the water dances in tune.
 Or stroll through the Bellagio's indoor Botanical Gardens and Conservatory.
 The Christmas display features with a 42-foot tree decorated with over 7,000 LED lights and 2,500 ornaments.

 Nobody does New Years’ Eve like Las Vegas!
 Clubs, bars, and casinos all across The Strip have events planned on New Year’s Eve, so you better book in advance.
 Bew Year’s Eve celebrations range from music events to special food and drink packages.
 Check out the New Year on the world’s tallest Ferris Wheel at The LINQ.
 It doesn’t end there though.
 In February, Chinese New Year celebrations being.
 Experience everything from dancing dragons at The Venetian to authentic cultural celebrations at the Las Vegas Chinatown Plaza.

 Planning a holiday party on the Strip?
 If your friends, family, or business is planning a holiday party in Las Vegas, it all starts with reliable transportation.
 You can’t start planning a Vegas Vacation if you can’t get to the party.

 If you’re a business owner or office manager, you know that planning the perfect corporate holiday party is all about the preparation.
-Whether you’re heading to bar, private party, restaurant, convention center, or casino, Showtime Tours can help get the party started right!
+Whether you’re heading to bar, private party, restaurant, convention center, or casino, Bell Trans can help get the party started right!
 If you want your company’s holiday party to go off without a hitch, book a corporate shuttle for your holiday party in Las Vegas!

 Get the party started in Las Vegas with a few helpful holiday party tips: